-Over the years, the automotive industry has evolved, where a growing number of new cars are rolling off the production line as an electric vehicle (EV); there are even a few popular petrol and diesel models being converted by automaker into fully electric cars, too.
+Over the years, the automotive industry has evolved, where now a growing number of new cars are rolling off the production line as an electric vehicle (EV); there are even a few popular petrol and diesel models being converted by automakers into fully electric cars, too.

 Their rise in popularity comes from increased pressure on automakers to produce more efficient, eco-friendly vehicles that emit less-to-no carbon dioxide.
 Governments across the world have also been under tough scrutiny, whereby via the Paris Agreement, countries have an obligation to limit the rise of global warming.
-As such, grants have been set up to help automakers, businesses and consumers shift toward electrified vehicles.
+As such, grants have been set up to help automakers, businesses and consumers shift toward a greener future.

 Naturally, the sharp increase in demand and supply has nudged automakers from across the globe to innovate new vehicles.
-In this article, we’ll look at the best upcoming all-electric cars and SUVs in 2020 and beyond.
-To make it easier to find your next car, we’ve listed every manufacturer in alphabetical order – from Aiways [#1] to Volkswagen [#23].
+In this article, we’ll look at the best upcoming all-electric cars and SUVs in 2021 and beyond.
+To make it easier to find your next car, we’ve listed every manufacturer in alphabetical order – from Audi [#1] to Volkswagen [#14].

 Audi AI:ME release date: Undisclosed